 Great British Food Festival, Chiswick House

 The Great British Food Festival is a repeat offender, with a series of fests around the UK from May to September, from Dalkeith Country Park in Scotland to Margam Park in South Wales.
-The series kicks off at Burton Constable in Hull on 14 to 15 May, and concludes (at least according to the website) at Arley House Cheshire on 14 to 15 September.
+The series kicks off at Burton Constable in Hull on 13 to 14 May, and concludes at Arley House Cheshire on 23 to 24 September.
 Simply enter your postcode on the website to find the one closest to you.

 Pub in the Park